Convex-Dev/payment-pointers/README.md

                 [shares 40])
 ```

-From now on, Alice owns 60 shares, providing a 60% chance of being selected as payment receiver, while Bob owns the remaining 40 shares, providing
+From now on, Alice owns 60 shares, providing her a 60% chance of being selected as payment receiver, while Bob owns the remaining 40 shares,
-a 40% chance.
+providing him a 40% chance.

+Concretely, the value of `shares` is the number of a newly created automated account.
+An automated account is not managed by any user, it only
+hosts smart contracts which in this case describe how shares are managed.
+Shares cannot be managed in any other form nor under any other circumstances
+but by those described in smart contracts.

 Just like any aspect of the Convex stack, Convex Lisp libraries are [open-source](https://github.com/Convex-Dev/convex/tree/master/convex-core/src/main/cvx/convex)
 and developed in the interest of the public in a non-competitive way.
 Even on the Convex network, users are free to implement other schemes.
 However,
 the asset framework provided by the Convex Foundation aims to provide interoperability between diffent kind of digital assets on the network so that
-users keep the freedom to transfer and trade them as desired.
+users have the ability to transfer and trade them as desired.

+A more complete example, albeit non-exhaustive, is available at [this link](https://convex.world/examples/fungible-token).

 ## Staking shares on payments pointers